nihardalal/supernovacosmology/README.md

 # Schedule

-Take a look at the Example_Project_Outline document for a potential schedule.
+Take a look at the Example_Research_Project document for a potential schedule.

 # Code
 All the code is run through the SupernovaCosmology.ipynb file